i40poster/geoFracker/README.md

 ```

-To acces RStudio just open your browser at: http://<docker host IP>:8787
+To acces RStudio just open your browser at: http://$docker_host_IP:8787

 eg: http://localhost:8787

 The user is: rstudio